shnax0210/read-jira-tickets/readme.md

 It means that jira ticket fields `fields/summary` and `fields/description` will be concatenated to single string and written to field with name `text`.
 And jira ticket field `fields/components[]/name` (`fields/components` is array) will be written to field with name `label` but only in case if there is only one element in `fields/components` array.
 In other case ticket will be not saved to result file.

+[dpath](https://pypi.org/project/dpath/) is used for retrieving of jira ticket fields.

 ## Run python directly
 1) install python 3.9